klschoef/divexplore/README.md

 You have now successfully analyzed all your videos and populated the database!

 ### Hosting Images and Videos
-The easiest way to host the keyframes/summaries/videos etc. is to move the videos to a folder /videos inside of backend/output/.
-After that, host a simple server with python from within the /output directory:
+The easiest way to host the keyframes/summaries/videos etc. is to move the videos to a folder /videos inside of backend/output/ or create a symlink to the videos from within backend/output/ with `ln -s [video_path] videos`.
+After that, host a simple server with Python from within the /output directory:
 ```bash
 python3 -m http.server
 ```